Cypress trees for the desert southwest

 The Benefits of Cypress Trees

-Very fast-growing drought-tolerant once established.
+Very fast-growing, drought-tolerant once established.
 Very little pruning or maintenance is required.
-They can tolerate poor soil but will do better with well-composted at initial planting.
+They can tolerate poor soil but will do better with well-composted soil at initial planting.
 Once they become established, they need little water.
 Excellent trees for noise reduction or a border wall for privacy concerns.

 Problems with these trees

-Like most conifers, they are suspectable to spider mites in dry hot climates.
-Needle blight and canker are also a problem.
+Like most conifers, they are susceptible to spider mites in dry hot climates.
+Needle blight and canker are also a problems.
 Read more about these problems over at Homeguides.com

 Arizona Cypress